gustavneustadt/Swift-FontFileReader/README.md

 At the moment only OS2 Support.

 ## Why?
 I needed a way to read the OS2 table from a given font file.
-Because I was not able to implement fonttools into an app I’am developing I had to write a custom swift implementation.
+Because I was not able to implement [fonttools](https://github.com/fonttools/fonttools) into an app I’m developing I had to write a custom swift implementation.
 Feel free to contribute.
 ## Usage